Want one person to start flying free with you by earning the coveted Southwest Companion Pass? I’ll show you how to accomplish it in June.

 First, the Southwest Companion Pass lets one person fly free with you for up to two years.
 We are now on our FOURTH Companion Pass and love it!
 You cannot beat the savings of never having to pay — either with points or cash— for one person in your group to fly.

-You’ll need to collect 110,000 qualifying Southwest points in ONE calendar year, to get your pass and this is most easily accomplished by signing up for two Southwest credit cards: one personal and one business.
+You’ll need to collect 110,000 qualifying Southwest points in ONE calendar year, to get your pass and this is most quickly easily accomplished by signing up for two Southwest credit cards: one personal and one business.
+But that is NOT the only way!

 To find out 10 things you MUST know before earning your Southwest Companion Pass, download my FREE Cheat Sheet below.